jesussantiagoramos/GettingAndCleaningData/README.md

 =========
 Introduction
 ------------
-The purpose of the scripts included in this repo is to obtain two indeendent tidy data sets from the Human Activity Recognition Using Smartphones Dataset (Version 1.0).
+The purpose of the scripts included in this repo is to obtain two independent tidy data sets from the Human Activity Recognition Using Smartphones Dataset (Version 1.0).
 The raw data set contains data collected from the accelerometers from the Samsung Galaxy S smartphone.
 More information about the data and the experimental study design can be found in the Codebook.md file in this repo and in the README.txt file included with the original data set.
 A full description of the study is available at this [site] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 Files included in this repo
 --------------------------